chrisLaflamme/AwsTools/README.md

 ### EC2
 #### list_all_instances

-:construction_worker UNDER CONSTRUCTION: :construction_worker Lists all instances and their state for all regions.
+:construction_worker: UNDER CONSTRUCTION: :construction_worker: Lists all instances and their state for all regions.

 ### Creds
 #### swap_creds